its-dharani/Python-Practice/README.md

 ---

+### Day 5 – Runner-Up Score Finder
+- Read input scores and stored them in a list
+- Removed duplicate values using a set
+- Sorted the unique scores to find the ranking
+- Printed the second highest score as the runner-up

 ## 🎯 Purpose of this Repository
 - To revise Python fundamentals regularly
 - To improve problem-solving and logical thinking